The Overlook Mansion

 The current facilities were built in 1974 on more than seventy acres of wooded land in northwest Bibb County.
 The school completed its move when the Lower School and Kindergarten came to the campus in 1978.
 The new buildings represent a contemporary contrast to Overlook Mansion and house the four school divisions: Preschool, Lower School, Middle School, and Upper School.
 Completed in August 2000, the 17,500 square foot Olson Library continues the tradition of excellence by providing a state-of-the-art facility that creates a superior learning environment and provides the best in education experience for Stratford students.
 Stratford is today a school community of more than 940 students and more than 100 faculty and staff.

 Stratford is a member of the National Association of Independent Schools (NAIS), the Southern Association of Colleges and Schools (SACS), the Georgia Independent School Association (GISA), the Southern Association of Independent Schools (SAIS), and the College Board.
-In 1982, Stratford earned accreditation from the Southern Association of Colleges and Schools.
+In 1982, Stratford earned accreditation from the Southern Association of Colleges and Schools and the Southern Association of Independent Schools.